MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-personalization.md

 ## Next steps

-Learn about another strategic driver for retail customers, [Omnichannel optimization](./retail-omnichannel-optimization.md).
+To learn about another strategic driver for retail customers, see [Omnichannel optimization](./retail-omnichannel-optimization.md).

-The following articles can guide your cloud adoption journey and help you succeed in the cloud adoption scenario.
+The following articles can guide your cloud adoption journey and help you succeed in the cloud adoption scenario for the retail industry.

 - [Cloud adoption strategy for the retail industry](./strategy.md)
 - [Cloud adoption plan for the retail industry](./plan.md)